NPrada/line-flovr-bot/README.md

 An Echo Bot is a basic bot that replies to a user's message with the same content.
 This tutorial will help you set up a LINE Echo Bot from scratch.

+## How to add a new shop
+1. add the `CHANNEL SECRET` and `SHOP_ACCESS_TOKEN` to the environment variables
+2. Go into the `shop-configs.ts` file and add all of the necessary data including the environment variables we just created for the shop
+3. add the webhook url to the shops line interface the format is {ourDomainName}/webhook/{webhookPath}, the webhook path is what is set as the value in the `shop-configs.ts` file
+4. redeploy the server

 ## Prerequisite

 - Node.js version 18 or higher